 Yes, we were.
 And yes, the Devils lived up to his billing.
 Because it’s buttressed by private land, you can only exit the river at certain locations or in an emergency — we passed one sign that said, “Keep paddling, we’re tuning our banjos.”
 But it was also a stunning place, with some of the freshest aquamarine water in America.

 We were there for a two-day float to test Oru Kayak’s Beach LT.
 At 12 feet long and 28 inches wide, the collapsible one-man boats handled the river much better than expected.
 The Devils had a lot of different terrain: some Class II rapids, a giant waterfall that required portage, plenty of deep channels and swirling eddies.

 Prior to launch, the kayak took less than five minutes to snap together.
 Our biggest complaint?
 Probably the open cockpit, which has a tendency to take on a lot of water when the going gets tough.
 The neoprene handles on the ends are easy to remove, though, so we were able to tip the water out when things got too sloshy.

+At the end of each day, we didn’t just beach our kayaks — we folded them, stowing our paddles inside after quickly disassembling them, basically like you would a tent pole.
 And this is the real beauty of an Oru: once the kayak is folded, you can throw it on your shoulder with backpack straps.
-From there, it’s easy to transport it deeper into the woods … or take it on plane trips.
+From there, it’s easy to transport it deeper into the woods … or onto a plane, if you’re seeking international waters.
 You’ll need to check it, and when you do, just tell the agent it’s marketing materials — they’ll balk if you say it’s a boat.

 Would this boat hold up on a stronger river?
 That’s not something we’re keen to find out.
-But we will be using ours to explore Malibu, Palos Verdes and Catalina this summer.
+But we will be using ours to explore waters all over America this summer.

 A trip back to the Devils wouldn’t hurt, either.